 Also, when you get to the part where you must insert the PAL key at room temperature, then cold, then hot, there's two pipes around that area, one steam pipe and one liquid nitrogen to greatly shorten the distance.

-The Cameo/Creator Allusion: In The Twin Snakes, you may notice that the magazine's centerfold has Alexandra Roivas on it.
+In The Twin Snakes, you may notice that the magazine's centerfold has Alexandra Roivas on it.
 There's a reason for that.
 The game she starred in, Eternal Darkness, was developed by Silicon Knights, the same company that also developed The Twin Snakes.
 Other references to the former game include the tilting room trick during the fight against Psycho Mantis.

 Another change to the Psycho Mantis fight is that the framed photos in the command room are now of Denis Dyack (CEO of Silicon Knights), Hideo Kojima, and Ryuhei Kitamura (director of the cutscenes).

-Cutscene Power to the Max: Very conspicuously.
-Infamously, in the ending cutscene for the boss battle with the Hind D, Snake leaps onto an incoming missile and jumps off of it to shoot the Hind D with his own missile in mid air.
-Ironically, the same cutscene development also downplayed some of Snake's abilities.
+Paradoxically, the same cutscene development also downplayed some of Snake's abilities.
 For instance, in the original game, before the boss fight against the tank, Snake was knocked back by the tank's cannon.
 He managed to recover mid air and land on the ground safely.
 In The Twin Snakes, Snake is knocked back by the tank's cannon, hits the cargo door before collapsing, and attempts to avoid the fuel barrels near him before the tank could blast them, only to fail.

-Easter Egg: The remake retains most of the easter eggs the original version had, plus some new ones:
+Easter Egg: The remake retains most of the Easter eggs the original version had, plus some new ones:

 You can find posters of the big bad from Eternal Darkness as well as the protagonist as a centerfold within the dirty magazine item.

-In the lab where you fight the Cyborg Ninja, you can find a Gamecube with a Wavebird controller with a monitor displaying the GameCube's main menu.
+In the lab where you fight the Cyborg Ninja, you can find a GameCube with a Wavebird controller with a monitor displaying the GameCube's main menu.

 In the same room, shooting the bobblehead of Mario produces the classic 1-UP sound effect and restores Snake's health by a little bit.
 Shooting the Yoshi bobblehead simply plays the character's voice clip.